tarun-954/civic-connect/backend/ml/README.md

 ```

 Required packages:
-- `opencv-python` - For image processing and computer vision
+- `opencv-python-headless` - For image processing and computer vision (headless version works better with newer Python versions)
 - `numpy` - For numerical operations
 - `Pillow` - For image handling
 - `requests` - For HTTP requests (if needed)

+**Note for Python 3.14+**: If `opencv-python` installation fails, use `opencv-python-headless` instead.

 ### Step 3: Verify Installation
 Test if everything works: